-David Haussler (PhDCompSci’82) is well known for his work with the Human Genome Project – he and his team posted the first publically available human genome sequence on the Internet in 2000.
+David Haussler (PhDCompSci’82) is well known for his work with the Human Genome Project – he and his team posted the first publicly available human genome sequence on the Internet in 2000.

 And he says that interest in the genome started right here at CU Boulder, where he had come to do his doctoral work with Distinguished Professor Emeritus Andrzej Ehrenfeucht.